crossplane/docs/content/master/concepts/environment-configs.md

 {{<hover label="maxMatch" line="11">}}maxMatch{{</hover>}} and define the
 maximum number of environments returned.

+Use `minMatch` and define the minimum number of environments returned.

 The Composition sorts the returned environments alphabetically by name.
 Sort the environments on a different field with
 {{<hover label="maxMatch" line="12">}}sortByFieldPath{{</hover>}} and define